 We expect to be running another open call for this programme in the future so if you are not successful this time, there will be other opportunities.

 If you are successful, the budget available for this residency is up to £1000.
 This is to cover costs such as accommodation, filming or other expenses.
 The use of this budget will be discussed with our team before the beginning of the residency.
 This will include your plans and the best use for the money.
 Please note that all costs will need to be invoiced with receipts.

 If you choose to include a sharing session as part of your last day this will be a free event and there will be no fee provided for the performance.
 If you are looking to apply for additional funding for the project, we will support you with this.

 Do we get to perform in Sage Two?

-You will have a choice on whether you would like to use part of the last day of your residency to share what you have been working on in Sage 2 as an informal event.
+You will have a choice on whether you would like to use part of the last day of your residency to share what you have been working on in Sage 2 as an informal sharing.
 There may also be an option to showcase your work at a later date with a short performance opportunity as part of our multi-artist event series ‘From the Glasshouse’, although this cannot be guaranteed.
-A performance is not a requirement of the residency but instead an option if you feel it would be beneficial for you.
+A sharing of your work is not a requirement of the residency but instead an option if you feel it would be beneficial for you.

 I’ve never been to Sage Gateshead, what’s it like?

 You’ll receive a warm welcome from all the team when you first arrive, and we’ll look after you during your visit to make sure you have all the support you need with creative and practical things.